Who can use this feature?

 - Manual Assignment: Enable the queue for users to manually claim tasks from an inventory.
 Disable Manual Assignment to use the default setting for automatic assignment based on user labels, priority, timing, and other parameters.

-In the Triggered By section, users can select how the queue will be triggered: Criteria, Tasks or Manual.
+In the Queue Trigger section, users can select how the queue will be triggered: Criteria, Manual, or Task Completion.
 Follow the steps explained below to configure your queue, according to your needs.

-If the queue is an Escalation Queue, the Triggered By section does not appear.
+If the queue is an Escalation Queue, the Queue Trigger section does not appear.

 Queues Triggered by Criteria

-- In the Triggered By section, select the Criteria button to define the Project criteria to trigger the task assignment.
+- In the Queue Trigger section, select the Criteria button to define the criteria to trigger task assignment.

 - Complete the following fields:

-- Copy criteria from: Select an existing queue name to copy all trigger criteria.
+- Copy criteria from: Select an existing Queue Name to copy all trigger criteria from it.

 - Clear copied criteria: Click this button to clear all the populated criteria fields that were copied.